 Unlike other imaging modalities, there are some people who cannot have an MRI.
 Persons who have a heart pacemaker or any kind of metallic implant in their body should not have an MRI unless their physician and the radiologist know about it and have approved the exam.
-For this same reason, the child (and a parent who comes into the room with the patient), will not be allowed to wear anything metallic during the exam, so it would be best to leave watches, jewelry, or anything else containing metal, at home.
+For this same reason, the child (and a parent who comes into the room with the patient), will not be allowed to wear anything metallic during the exam, so when preparing for an MRI, it would be best to leave watches, jewelry, or anything else containing metal, at home.

 If your child is to be sedated, the MRI Department needs to have the answers, from your doctor, to the following questions about your child: